 When I am constructing my chicken fencing, I normally use two 4ft lengths of chicken netting that is overlapped by 150mm (6″) and woven with a single galvanised strand of fencing wire at the join.
 This gives enough height to bury the wire and provide either a 6ft fence or 5ft fence with outward overhang.

-You can buy chicken netting at agricultural merchants, or it’s possible to order it online at sites such as Chicken Coops Direct (UK) which is usually cheaper, or there is a list of suppliers here from the Amazon Marketplace (UK and US).
+You can buy chicken netting at agricultural merchants, or it’s possible to order it online which is usually cheaper.
+There is a list of suppliers here from the Amazon Marketplace (UK and US).

 Portable chicken netting

 If there isn’t a fox problem, or you are looking for a movable netting solution then the Omlet Chicken Netting works really well.
-This will not keep foxes out. however it can keep your chickens in a given area (or off a given area such as a vegetable patch).
-I tested and reviewed this here: Omlet Chicken Netting or you can click on the banner below to go to the Omlet website where they have a very good video and product details.
+This will not keep foxes out. however, it can keep your chickens in a given area (or off a given area such as a vegetable patch).
+I tested and reviewed this here: Omlet Chicken Netting.

 Locking up at night